mstanczy/RADKit-refresher/README.md

 1.7.
 In Service GUI go to “remote users” and add **your** CCO user there and assign “Training” label.
 Don’t forget to set ```"Activate this user”``` and ```“Manual”```.

 1.8.
-In your terminal open a new tab and log in to Network Console using **your own CCO username**.
+Go to Devices tab and notice some devices are tagged with different labels.

 1.9.
-Connect to the service and display the inventory - how many devices to you see?
-Notice the difference between the inventory visible to “Admin” user vs “Training” user

-1.10.
-In the RADKit Service GUI go to Devices and add a dummy device with these parameters:
+Add a dummy device with these parameters:

 - Device Name: ```router-<username>```
 - Device Type: ```IOSXE```
 - Terminal:   populate username/password with a dummy record

-1.11.
+1.10.
 Go back to Network Console (with your CCO) and display the inventory.
 Do you see the newly added device?

-1.12.
+1.11.
 Update the inventory (run ```update_inventory```) and display the updated list of devices.
 The new device is still missing...

-1.13.
+1.12.
 In Service GUI create a new label (e.g. ```"Label-<username>"```) and assign it to the newly created device.
 Add the same label to your CCO user as well.

-1.14.
+1.13.
 In Network Console update the inventory and display the updated list of devices - you should see devices tagged with “Training” and your new label.

 ## 2. Interactive session